 This is where things get interesting, live resin is relatively new to the market, having been developed circa 2013 by a couple of canna enthusiasts in the states.

-CBD Live resin is obtained by harvesting fresh hemp and freezing it immediately, without curing it, preserving a much higher concentration of terpenes and flavonoids than any other hemp concentrate, for an elevated user experience.
+CBD Live resin is obtained by harvesting fresh hemp and freezing it immediately, without curing it, preserving a much higher concentration of terpenes and flavonoids (along with cannabinoids) than any other hemp concentrate, for an elevated user experience.

 Once frozen, cannabinoids are extracted usually via butane, resulting in some of the highest concentrations of natural cannabis terpenes without the need for any additives.